rossattism/profile-readme-tutorial/README.md

 # Readme Tutorial by <a href="https://github.com/RossattiSM"> RossattiSM </a>

-> "Nature has given us the seeds of knowledge, not knowledge itself." ― Séneca
+> "Nature has given us the seeds of knowledge, not knowledge itself." ― Seneca

 ## Welcome!